Counting on the Homecoming

 Linda Middleton

-Linda lives in the south east of England and enjoys writing and performing poetry for children.
-Her work has appeared in anthologies and various print magazines and online journals.
-You can find some of her poems at The Caterpillar, Little Thoughts Press, Northern Gravy and Candlestick Press.
-In her spare time, she can be found walking through her local woods and watching wildlife.
+Linda Middleton lives in the East of England and enjoys writing poetry for children.
+Some of her poems have found beautiful homes in The Caterpillar, The Dirigible Balloon, Little Thoughts Press, Northern Gravy, Tyger Tyger and several anthologies.
+One of Linda’s poems was selected by Candlestick Press for Twelve Poems for 2025.
+In her spare time, she can be found walking through her local woods and enjoying the wonders of nature, often with the seed of a new poem in her heart.